Keyfactor/delinea-secretserver-pam/README.md

-> [!NOTE]
-> Additional information on Delinea-SecretServer can be found in the [supplemental documentation](docs/delinea-secretserver.md).
+> Additional information on Delinea-SecretServer can be found in the [supplimental documentation](docs/delinea-secretserver.md).